 In the last one here, people love their animals.
 They're always looking for ways to do fun things with their animals.
 If you ever had a dog and you fed them peanut butter, it can be a really fun experience, especially if you want to do some voiceovers later.
 But here's a query, what peanut butter is safe for dogs?
 Right at the top, we've got a featured snippet, but we also see these images here.
 Now, these images aren't necessarily in this article, this is part of the image pack.
 Again, if you're a brand and maybe you're a peanut butter brand, or you're a pet brand, you can mark up your images in order to give some brand visibility to your logos, your creatives that you're showing here.

 That's one way to look at it, but we can also look at some of the problems and the issues that people are having.
 And look, they also see brand names here, Kraft peanut butter, Skippy peanut butter, peanut butter brands.
 What type of story do you want to tell for somebody looking like this?
 What kind of peanut butter is safe for dogs?
 This is a vet company.
 They're trying to help dog owners.
 If you're in the same industry, you're in the same area, you want to look at these queries, you want to understand what your brand story is and what you're trying to achieve.
 These people, they want to make sure that your dog, your animal's healthy.
-So they want to provide you the information to make sure that your pet is as healthy as it can be, yet they can still have their favorite snack.
+They want to provide you the information to make sure that your pet is as healthy as it can be, yet they can still have their favorite snack.

-So as you can see, when you start to look at the search results, you can see how brand and more specifically, your brand story plays a big role in how you're positioned, how Google can trust the results, and whether or not, there may be some alternative searches and you can start to trigger other queries by having a strong brand story and people will say, "Well, I know brand X is really important."
-And then they might start using your brand in the queries into a point where Google starts saying that this is something important.
+As you can see, when you start to look at the search results, you can see how brand and more specifically, your brand story plays a big role in how you're positioned, how Google can trust the results, and whether or not, there may be some alternative searches and you can start to trigger other queries by having a strong brand story and people will say, "Well, I know brand X is really important."
+Then they might start using your brand in the queries into a point where Google starts saying that this is something important.
 This brand really knows what they're talking about, and it can raise that visibility of your company.

 Don't overlook your brand story.
 It's not just for the creative department.
 SEO should be involved in this, and I believe in a lot of other aspects of building a site and building a digital strategy because when we share this information and we collaborate together, we don't only elevate ourselves in search, we also make sure that the story we're telling is amplified correctly through every channel that we have available to us online.